 This section presents country-specific information on EC availability.
 This information is based on data that was gathered in 2012 through an expert survey conducted by ECEC and validated in 2013.
-The last update of the data presented in these pages has been conducted in 2015.
+The last general update of the data presented in these pages was conducted in 2015, but individual updates are made when needed.
 Please note that the country profiles aim to describe national EC policies.
 If subnational policies apply to specific regions of a country (länders, autonomous communities, voblasts, districts, etc.), these may have not been captured in the country profile.

 ECEC uses the WHO definition of the European region, which encompasses 53 countries.

 ECEC will update this data periodically and welcomes contributions to ensure each country profile is accurate.
 Feedback can be sent to firstname.lastname@example.org.

 **In January 2015, following a recommendation from the European Medicines Agency, the European Commission authorized ulipristal acetate EC pills to be accessible directly from pharmacies without the need for a prescription in the European Union zone.
 We are monitoring the implementation of this recommendation at the country level and updating the country profile pages as we receive information.**